MultiX-Amsterdam/ijmond-camera-monitor/README.md

 - [Test cases](#test-cases)

 # <a name="coding-standards"></a>Coding standards
-(To the repository manager: this section provides an example of the coding standards.
-Please feel free to reuse or modify the guidelines to fit your needs.)

 When contributing code to this repository, please follow the guidelines below:
 ### Language